Political families of the Philippines

-Nearly 250 political families, labeled as "political dynasties", control the politics of all 82 provinces of the Philippines at all levels.
-The rise of "taipans", the cartel of mixed political and business oligarch families which control politics and own various crony capitalist businesses, has reshaped political alliances, with approximately 234 dynastic families winning positions in the 2019 midterm elections.
-They usually have a strong, consolidated support base concentrated around the province in which they are dominant.
-Members of such dynasties usually do not limit their involvement to political activities, as they participate in business and cultural activities to maximize their share in the political spoils.
+Nearly 250 political families, labeled "political dynasties" or "taipans", control the politics of all 82 provinces of the Philippines at all tiers of government.
+The development of cartels of mixed political and business oligarch families whose members hold multiple political positions and run various crony capitalist businesses has reshaped political alliances.
+Members of such dynasties, beyond their involvement in politics, often participate in business and cultural activities in order to maximize their share in the political spoils.
+These dynasties usually have a strong, consolidated support base concentrated around the province in which they are dominant.
+Approximately 234 of these dynastic families won positions in the 2019 midterm elections.

-By 2025, Philippine politics exhibits a marked increase in dynastic control, with approximately 80% of provincial governors belonging to "fat dynasties", up from 57% in 2004.
+As of 2025, Philippine politics exhibits a marked increase in dynastic control, with approximately 80% of provincial governors belonging to "fat dynasties", up from 57% in 2004.
 Similarly, dynastic representation in the House of Representatives has risen to 67% from 48% in 2004, and mayoral posts held by dynasties increased to 53% from 40%.
 In the 2022 Senate elections, at least 12.5% (3) leading candidates had relatives already in the 24 seat chamber.
 Notably, 4.5% (800 out of 18,000) positions contested had single candidates from warlord political clans against whom no one dared to contest.

-Political dynasties in the Philippines have significantly caused poverty, while openly engaging in conflict of interest, rampant political corruption, nepotism, self-perpetuating cronyism, massive human rights violations, collective narcissism, blatant multi-party political scams and scandals, and fueling a rise in brazen crimes such as extrajudicial killings and forced disappearances, yet they continue to thrive with impunity by undermining the criminal justice system through their significant control over the police, prosecution, judiciary and jail facilities and other public resources.
-Although political dynasties are explicitly prohibited by the 1987 Constitution at the lowest level of local governance, such as the members of the youth-oriented Sangguniang Kabataan and under the Bangsamoro Electoral Code, the political dynasties at all other levels of governance have been rampantly thriving despite the negative reaction of the populace towards them and their association with corruption.
-Notable "fat political dynasties in the Philippines" (with more than one family member simultaneously occupying political positions), among others, include the Marcoses and cronies, Aquinos, Roxases, Dutertes, Jalosjoses, Estradas, Ampatuans, etc. More "fat dynasties" lead to more poverty.
+Political dynasties in the Philippines have significantly caused poverty, while critics and researchers have documented allegations of conflict of interest, rampant political corruption, nepotism, self-perpetuating cronyism, human rights violations, collective narcissism, and multi-party political scams and scandals.
+These dynasties are also involved in a rise in crime, such as extrajudicial killings and forced disappearances, with critics asserting that they have been able to operate with impunity due to alleged influence over the police, prosecution, judiciary and jail facilities and other public resources.

+Although political dynasties are explicitly prohibited by the 1987 Constitution at the lowest level of local governance, such as in the youth-oriented Sangguniang Kabataan and under the Bangsamoro Electoral Code, political dynasties at all other levels of governance have been thriving despite the negative reaction of the populace towards them and their association with corruption.
+Notable "fat political dynasties" in the Philippines (with more than one family member simultaneously occupying political positions), among others, include the Marcoses and cronies, Aquinos, Roxases, Dutertes, Jalosjoses, Estradas, Ampatuans, etc. More "fat dynasties" lead to more poverty.

-Anti-dynasty movements fighting against the curse of political dynasties include the Movement Against Dynasties (MAD) and the Anti-Dynasty Movement (ANDAYAMO) by the civil society organizations, and other efforts include the filing of Supreme Court petition by lawyers from the University of the Philippines to compel Congress to pass a law banning political dynasties.
-Numerous anti-political dynasty laws proposed over the years by the late Senator Miriam Defensor Santiago, Gabriela, Alliance of Concerned Teachers, Anakpawis and Kabataan partylists, Erlinda Santiago, and many others, have been systematically overlooked since 1987 by the Congress dominated by political dynasties.
+Movements fighting against political dynasties include the Movement Against Dynasties (MAD) and the Anti-Dynasty Movement (ANDAYAMO) by civil society organizations; other efforts include the filing of Supreme Court petitions by lawyers from the University of the Philippines to compel Congress to pass a law banning political dynasties.
+Numerous anti-political dynasty laws proposed over the years by the late Senator Miriam Defensor Santiago, the Gabriela Women's Party, Alliance of Concerned Teachers, the Anakpawis and Kabataan party lists, Erlinda Santiago, and many others, have been systematically overlooked since 1987 by a Congress dominated by political dynasties.